Watts-Lab/deliberation-assets/projects/exaptation/revision_202508/instructions.md

 # The game you are about to play has two stages:

-# Stage 1: Discussion and Labeling (Video Call) 👤👤👤
+## Stage 1: Discussion and Labeling (Video Call) 👤👤👤

-Your group will see a set of eight images, like the ones blurred below.
+Your group will see a set of 2-8 images, like the ones blurred below.

 Together, come up with **unique** labels for each image and enter them into the shared text box.
 **You must fill out a label for every image in each round.**